-3 Net profit attributable to shareholders / average common equity tier 1 capital.
-This measure provides information on the profitability of the business in relation to common equity tier 1 capital.
+6 Calculated as net profit attributable to shareholders (annualized as applicable) divided by average common equity tier 1 capital.
+This measure provides information about the profitability of the business in relation to common equity tier 1 capital.

-4 Operating income before credit loss expense or recovery (annualized as applicable) / average risk-weighted assets.
-This measure provides information on the revenues of the business in relation to risk-weighted assets.
+7 Calculated as operating income before credit loss expense or recovery (annualized as applicable) divided by average risk-weighted assets.
+This measure provides information about the revenues of the business in relation to risk-weighted assets.

-5 Operating income before credit loss expense or recovery (annualized as applicable) / average leverage ratio denominator.
-This measure provides information on the revenues of the business in relation to leverage ratio denominator.
+8 Calculated as operating income before credit loss expense or recovery (annualized as applicable) divided by average leverage ratio denominator.
+This measure provides information about the revenues of the business in relation to leverage ratio denominator.

-6 Operating expenses / operating income before credit loss expense or recovery.
-This measure provides information on the efficiency of the business by comparing operating expenses with gross income.
+9 Calculated as operating expenses divided by operating income before credit loss expense or recovery.
+This measure provides information about the efficiency of the business by comparing operating expenses with gross income.

-7 Change in net profit attributable to shareholders from continuing operations between current and comparison periods / net profit attributable to shareholders from continuing operations of comparison period.
-This measure provides information on profit growth in comparison with the prior period.
+10 Calculated as change in net profit attributable to shareholders from continuing operations between current and comparison periods divided by net profit attributable to shareholders from continuing operations of comparison period.
+This measure provides information about profit growth in comparison with the prior-year period.

-8 Based on the Swiss systemically relevant bank framework as of 1 January 2020.
+11Based on the Swiss systemically relevant bank framework as of 1 January 2020.

-9 The information as published in Swiss francs in the Annual Report 2017 for the period ended on 31 December 2017 (CHF 33,240) and in the UBS Group AG and UBS AG annual report 2016 for the period ended on 31December 2016 (CHF 32,447) was audited.
+12 The information as published in Swiss francs in the Annual Report 2017 for the period ended on 31 December 2017 (CHF 33,240 million) and in the UBS Group AG and UBS AG annual report 2016 for the period ended on 31 December 2016 (CHF 32,447 million) was audited.

-10 Includes invested assets for Global Wealth Management, Asset Management and Personal & Corporate Banking.
+13 Includes invested assets for Global Wealth Management, Asset Management and Personal & Corporate Banking.